 The Turner Family

 On Feb.
-6, 1924, Eben Forbes Turner, from memory, outlined the Turner family history to William Ellis Pruiett who prepared a brief document reflecting what his uncle told him.
+6, 1924, Eben Forbes Turner outlined, from memory, the Turner family history to William Ellis Pruiett who prepared a brief document reflecting what his uncle told him.
 Most of Eben Turner's recollections have been confirmed.
 However, there are a few inconsistencies in his account.
 The first paragraph says his great-great grandfather, Isaac Turner, married a Miss Lackey and they had four sons, John, Peter, Daniel and Michael and that Michael, his great grandfather, married Martha Mallott.
 However, the last paragraph says that Daniel Turner born June 10, 1758, married Eleanor Lackey and that their son, Michael, born in 1781, married Elizabeth Beltz.
 The New York Genealogical and Biographical Record, Vol. 061, No. 3, July 1930, Grevenraedt Family, p.
 235, indicates that Daniel Tourneur (born June 10, 1758), son of Peter Tourneur and Elizabeth Grevenraedt, married Eleanor Lackey.
 Loudoun Co., Va. records confirm that Michael Turner (who was born around 1781) and Elizabeth Beltz, the daughter of Andrew Beltz, were married on Oct.
 29, 1799.
 Thus, the last paragraph of Eben Turner's recollections would seem to have superceded his first paragraph regarding the marriage of Michael Turner, and the children listed in the second paragraph were from his marriage to Elizabeth Beltz.

 Another piece of family lore may also shed some light on Eben Turner's recollections.
 Growing up, Ralph Pruiett, Sr. recalled that his grandmothers Turner and Brown told him many times that the Woolworth Building was built on property once owned by the Turner family.
 If Eben Turner's recollections about Daniel Turner (Tourneur) were correct, then there could be some truth to this family story.
 Peter Tourneur's wife, Elizabeth Grevenraedt, was a descendent of Anneka Jans and Roelof Jansen who, in the 1600s, owned 65 acres of land on the southern tip of Manhattan Island where the Trinity Church was eventually built.
 This land is now the site of Manhattan skyscrapers including the Woolworth Building.
 This family legend and the ties to Peter Tourneur that Eben Turner's recollections suggest, would seem to support the idea that our Turner ancestors may have once owned the property under the Woolworth Building.